gitexec/async-stream-examples/README.md

 ### (In short, thie example continuously stream all results from paged API(ex: api/page=2, api/page=3) using bluebird, superagent, and nodejs core stream(Transform and Readable))

 For these exercises, please reference the Star Wars API.
-These exercises assume that you have a working understanding of streaming and promises (asynchronous programming in NodeJS).
-If you have this understanding, we don't expect these exercises to take more than an hour or two.
-If its taking you longer, please reach out for assistance.
+These exercises assume that you have a working understanding of streaming and promises (asynchronous programming in NodeJS)

 Please create a new folder to hold your sample projects.
 Each project should go in its own folder, ex. exercise-1, though copying and pasting as you progress projects sounds like a good idea.